tajfutas/sicomtrace/readme.md

 7. Assuming the physical port of the Master station is COM4, type `sicomtrace 0 com4 com14` to the Command Prompt.
 The script will redirect all traffic to a virtual COM port on COM14.
    It will also log the data in a file.
+   Softwares like SportIdent ConfigPlus should connect to the virtual COM port.

-8. Repeat steps 5-7 for additional Master Stations with increasing identifier (first argument), eg. the next command could be like `sicomtrace 1 com3 com13`.
+8. Repeat steps 5-7 for additional Master Stations with increasing identifier (first argument), eg. the next command could be like `sicomtrace 1 comP comV`.

 [1]: https://code.google.com/archive/p/powersdr-iq/downloads